TnTech-ECE/CapstoneStarterRepo/README.md

 [Launcher Aiming](https://github.com/JTJones73/Capstone2024-Team2/blob/main/Documentation/Signoffs/launcher-aiming-signoff.md)
   * The Launcher Aiming subsystem will take in signals from the main control unit, and adjust the launcher's position accordingly.

-### Reports

-In the reports section of this repository information about the individual expectations for the reports and how they should be housed is provided.

-### Documentation

-In the documentaion section information regarding the documentation that is required and how it should be organized is given.

 ### Software